A time of discovery, promise, disappointment, transformation and Covid 19.

 Doors and Windows

-Doors & Windows*: dark comedy, 1 W & 1 M, a 10 min play & now a short film.
+Doors & Windows*: dark comedy, 1 W & 1 M, a 10 min play & now a short screenplay.

 Doors and Windows, the 10 minute play, was in rehearsal for the Or Festival featuring 8 new short plays and scheduled to open in March at the Havana Theatre.
 Then, you guessed it… Covid!
 The Festival was postponed to June 2020 then again to March 2021.
 Thanks to Olivia Etey and the Or Festival team for their determination.

-Doors and Windows, a short film adapted from the play, was a hoot to write and the first screenplay I’ve submitted to film festivals.
+Doors and Windows, a short screenplay adapted from the play, was a hoot to write and the first thing I’ve submitted to film festivals.
 It made the semi-finals of at least one festival.
 I’m not allowed to say more than that, but it’s a fun beginning.
+Lots to learn.

 *Thanks Wet Ink Collective for supporting Our Ghosts and Doors and Windows.